mozilla-frontend-infra/codetribute/README.md

 products:
 - <Bugzilla Product>
 - <Bugzilla Product>: ['<Bugzilla Component 1>', '<Bugzilla Component 2>']
+# to include multiple products or components under a single label in the "Projects" menu, or customize the label:
 - label: <Project Label shown in the dropdown, to change/group the label from the default value which is the component name>
   products:
   - <Bugzilla Product>